Kicksecure/security-misc/README.md

 - Restrict kernel profiling and the performance events system to `CAP_PERFMON`.

 - Force the kernel to panic on "oopses" that can potentially indicate and thwart certain kernel exploitation attempts.
-Provide the option to reboot immediately on a kernel panic.
+Optional - Force immediate reboot on the occurrence of a kernel panic.

 - Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.

-- Disable asynchronous I/O as `io_uring` has been the source of numerous kernel exploits (when using Linux kernel version >= 6.6).
+- Disable asynchronous I/O (when using Linux kernel >= 6.6) as `io_uring` has been
+  the source of numerous kernel exploits.

 - Restrict usage of `ptrace()` to only processes with `CAP_SYS_PTRACE` as it enables programs to inspect and modify other active processes.
-Provide the option to entirely disable the use of `ptrace()` for all processes.
+Optional - Disable usage of `ptrace()` by all processes.

 - Maximize the bits of entropy used for mmap ASLR across all architectures.